 So now you’ve nailed your online visuals, but if clients turn up to a shabby office and are greeted by scruffy staff, they’ll wonder if they’ve made the right decision signing up with you.
 Make sure your team are dressed smartly and spend a little on the upkeep of your office.
 The chances are your clients have done this, at least to an extent, so match expectations.
 Or even better, beat expectations!

 Spreading yourself too thin is the perfect way of letting the quality of your services slide.
 We know you want to please each and every client and attract new ones, but if you can’t match their needs, then your firm will really feel it.
 Your staff will feel overworked and stressed, and your firm’s reputation will flag.

-Uber’s unique business model of trackable drivers at low cost has its moral complexities, but it makes them really stand out.
-Anyone and everyone needs a quick ride at some point, and not many of us can fork out full fare every time.
-Uber works because they’re convenient.
-They know that and so do their customers.
+Uber’s unique business model of trackable drivers at low cost has its moral complexities, but the convenience of it all makes them stand out.
+Everyone needs a quick ride at some point, but not everyone can afford full fare every time.
 They’ve picked their USP and run with it, and the result is dominating the road transport industry across over 80 countries.

 Pick out a handful (perhaps four to six) of services that are your strongest and most popular.
 Work on them until they’re perfected.
 It’s like the old saying ‘Jack of all trades, master of none’ – you cannot master a skill (or in this case service) if you’re busy trying to learn every aspect of advisory in one go.
 If you think about how businesses like Uber work, you’ll notice they’re master of what they do.
 The traditional format of taxi companies didn’t stand a chance when Uber all but reinvented the wheel.
 Do as industry leaders do, and focus on what makes you special, and absolutely nail it!